 Whether you're dealing with a vulnerable OpenSSH version, system service or even the operating system itself, our application detection algorithm will detect the current open ports, grab the banner and display the information for you.

 NSE is one of the most powerful Nmap features available, allowing us to expand the core features and release the full powers of Nmap to boost our OSINT research during the intelligence-recon process.

 While there are tons of different Nmap scripts, those we've found most useful on a day-to-day basis fit into the vuln, discovery and brute-force categories.

-The truth is infosec professionals can’t rely only on Nmap—there are other tools for boosting your Nmap scans, with additional OSINT features.
-To get the most out of discovering exposed areas on your attack surface, check out Threat Intelligence API,and Attack Surface Reduction - ASR, our first-class products for penetration testers and infosec professionals.
+The truth is infosec professionals can't rely only on Nmap—there are other tools for boosting your Nmap scans, with additional OSINT features.
+To get the most out of discovering exposed areas on your attack surface, check out Threat Intelligence API,and Attack Surface Intelligence - ASI, our first-class products for penetration testers and infosec professionals.